 Queensland had the bigger share of the prickly pear problem because its climate and land types were more suited.
 (The Queensland authorities were also the ones responsible for introducing the famous cactoblastis into the equation!)
 Some of the historical information gained from Queensland records makes fascinating reading.
 For example:

-The link on the left is an amazing record from the Queensland Prickly Pear Land Commission annual report, 1926-27, listing bounties paid for the destruction of emus (2 shillings 6 pence head), emu eggs (1 shilling), crows (6 pence) and scrub magpies (4 pence head).
+Bounty on destruction of birds: the link on the left is an amazing record from the Queensland Prickly Pear Land Commission annual report, 1926-27, listing bounties paid for the destruction of emus (2 shillings 6 pence head), emu eggs (1 shilling), crows (6 pence) and scrub magpies (4 pence head).
 [At that time, the male basic wage was around £4/5/0 per week: 44 hr week @ 2 shillings hr.]
-These birds feasted on the plentiful prickly pear fruit, thus contributing enormously to the dramatic spread of prickly pear...
-Please keep this information in context, however.
-They were desperate times - prickly pear was totally out of control!
+These particular birds feasted on the plentiful prickly pear fruit, thus contributing enormously to the dramatic and continuing spread of prickly pear… Please keep this information in context, however.
+They were desperate times – prickly pear was totally out of control!

 Cactoblastis – the answer!

-The answer to the main prickly pear problem eventually came in the form of biological control.
-As the amazing spread of prickly pear in eastern Australia was considered to be one of the botanical wonders of the world, its virtual destruction by cactoblastis caterpillars (Cactoblastis cactorum) is still regarded as the world's most spectacular example of successful weed biological control.
+The answer to the main common prickly pear problem eventually came in the form of biological control.
+As the amazing spread of prickly pear in eastern Australia was considered to be one of the botanical wonders of the world, so too was its virtual destruction by cactoblastis caterpillars (Cactoblastis cactorum) – still regarded as the world’s most spectacular example of successful weed biological control.